 These days, Photoshop is only available as part of a Creative Cloud Subscription.
 How much you’ll pay depends on the plan you choose and if you qualify for any discounts.
 (Spoiler: pretty much only students and teachers get a good discount.)

 Here’s a snippet from Adobe’s website.
-The first plan tends to be the most popular among photographers and it’s the one I have.
-For $10 a month, you get access to Lightroom, Lightroom Classic, Photoshop on desktop and iPad, and 20GB of cloud storage.
+The Photography bundle plan tends to be the most popular among photographers and it’s the one I have.
+For $19.99 a month, you get access to Lightroom, Lightroom Classic, and Photoshop on desktop and iPad, and 1TB of cloud storage.

 Finally, you can purchase access to the entire suite of Adobe Apps (20+ apps for creatives and designers).
-That will cost you $53 a month.
+That will cost you $59.99 a month (It often has discounts though).
 It’s the best value, according to Adobe, but only if you actually need all those apps!

 The Monthly Cost of Photoshop Gets Expensive Over Time